loichyan/nerdfix/README.md

 [this link](https://github.com/ryanoasis/nerd-fonts/blob/gh-pages/_posts/2017-01-04-icon-cheat-sheet.md)
 to get the latest file).

+## 📋 Notice

+Please make sure you're using Nerd Fonts after v2.3.3, otherwise the replaced new icons may not be displayed correctly.
+If you are a plugin author, it's also recommended to notify this in updates.

 ## 🔍 Usage

 The `check` command checks input files and reports obsolete icons with some